Bouvier des Flandres

 The Bouvier des Flandres breed also served during World War II.
 The Resistance in Holland used Bouviers to carry messages at night.
 A fun Bouvier fact is that later in the 20th century, this breed became popular among royalty and presidential leadership: Ronald and Nancy Reagan had a Bouvier named Lucky, and a Bouvier police dog named Jango was sometimes used to guard Princess Diana.

-The Bouvier des Flandres was recognized by the American Kennel Club in 1929.
+The Bouvier des Flandres was recognized by the American Kennel Club (AKC) in 1929.
 Today, they’re ranked as “somewhat popular” according to the breed’s AKC rating.
 Not everyone has heard of the Bouvier des Flandres, but those who have are staunchly devoted to the breed.
-If you’re wondering about the average Bouvier cost, you can expect to pay between $1,500 and $2,000 for a Bouvier des Flandres puppy.
-Find a list of breeders on the American Kennel Club’s website.
+If you’re wondering about the average Bouvier cost, you can expect to pay $1,500-$2,000 for a Bouvier des Flandres puppy.
+Find a list of breeders on the AKC’s website.
 Cast a wide net and keep an eye out at local animal shelters and Humane Societies, too.
 You never know where a Bouvier or a Bouvier mix will turn up.
+You can also search Chewy’s database of adoptable dogs in your area.

 FAQs